Ryurex-Code/04-Automatic-Browsing/README.md

 Follow these steps to set up and run the Bing Auto Search Tool:

-1.  **Clone the Repository:**
+1.  **Obtain the Project Files:**
-    First, clone this repository to your local machine using Git, or just download this repository:
+    You can either clone this repository to your local machine using Git, or simply download the ZIP file and extract its contents.

-2.  **Install Microsoft Edge WebDriver (Crucial Step):**
+2.  **Ensure Microsoft Edge WebDriver is Installed:**
     This is a critical step for Selenium to work with your Edge browser.
-Please follow the "Manual Installation (Recommended)" steps detailed in the **Requirements** section above to ensure `msedgedriver.exe` is correctly placed and accessible.
+Please ensure you've followed the "Microsoft Edge WebDriver Installation" steps above to correctly place and make `msedgedriver.exe` accessible.

 3.  **Run the Tool:**
     Navigate to the project directory (where `app.py` and `click-here.bat` are located) in your File Explorer.
 Simply **double-click** the `click-here.bat` file.